BassaniRiccardo/dialog-system-MIAR/README.md

 MAIN PROGRAM: dialog_system.py

- - A working dialog system interface implementing a state transition function (dialog_system.py, line 487)
+ - A working dialog system interface implementing a state transition function (dialog_system.py, line 547)
- - As component of the dialog system: an algorithm identifying user preference statements (dialog_system.py, line 697)
+ - As component of the dialog system: an algorithm identifying user preference statements (dialog_system.py, line 757)
- - As component of the dialog system: a lookup function that retrieves suitable restaurant suggestions from the CSV database (dialog_system.py, line 859) Part 1c
+ - As component of the dialog system: a lookup function that retrieves suitable restaurant suggestions from the CSV database (dialog_system.py, line 919)
- - An implementation of dialog model configurability (dialog_system, line 13)
+ - An implementation of dialog model configurability (dialog_system, line 15)

 Further details on the dialog system can be found in Dialog_System_Report.pdf.